marzzy/my-react-boilerplate/README.md

 - `npm run start`: script to run project in develop mode.
 - `npm run lint`: script to run ESLint.
 - `npm run build`: script to build project for production.
+- `npm run test`: script to run tests and show coverage( it also make new directory named coverage).

 ## Boilerplate Packages
 > webpack: